soft-top-notch/Universal_Recommendation_Tool/README.md

 The steps to execute all workflow are:

  1. **Verify the PIO EventServer is running** `pio status` will do this.
  2. **Export Data** We assume that the data exists in the EventServer or in HDFS.
 Export the data to the location specified in the `config.json` file.
-Since it is often desirable to use an existing data split there should be a CLI option to skip splitting to use the paths in the config as they exist.
+ 3. **Split** the data using the `map_test split` directive.
+It is often desirable to use an existing data split so the split step can be omitted.
- 3. **Split** the data as in Alexey's #1 (optional: see #2)
  4. **Train and Deploy** To do this 3 PIO workflow steps need to be taken.
 These must be executed inside the directory of the UR version we are testing.
     1. **`pio build`** This will create the Universal Recommender code and register the algorithm parameters
     2. **`pio train`** This will create a model with the UR from the `engine.json` parameters.
-There will be new parameters to pass in to `pio train` that are system dependent, like how much memory to use on each Spark Driver and Executor as well as others.
-Not sure how or where to set these.
-They will not change while using one cluster so perhaps in the `config.json`.
+There are parameters in engine.json that are passed to Spark in the training process that are system and data dependent so make sure train completes correctly before moving on.
+Using these tools usually happens after the bootstrap dataset has be3en successfully trained so the split is made on the dataset.
-    3. **`pio deploy`** This will create a running PIO PredictionServer that responds to UR queries
+    3. **`pio deploy`** This will create a running PIO PredictionServer that responds to UR queries based on the training split of the dataset.
  5. **Analyze** Same as Alexey's #3

-# Alexey's Analysis Tools

-These scripts do analysis of input data and run cross-validation tests using the Universal Recommender.
-The analysis show information about usage data, and the CV tests use a technique called MAP@k to rest the predictiveness of the many types of *indicators* used in a deployment of the UR.
-The tools run in 2 phases:

- 1. **Split**: Split the data into train and test splits, calculate usage stats.
- 2. **Train and Deploy**: Import the "train" dataset into the EventServer, train, and deploy the model.
-This can also be scripted but is **not** part of these scripts.
- 3. **Analyze**: Run several forms of MAP@k predictiveness tests on the splits, collect stats, and create a report for Excel.

-**Note:** This toolset does #1 and #3 but does not do #2.

-Since #1 can take a significant amount of time, it is advised to run it once, then train and deploy once, and run #3 with different configs if needed.
-There is no need to retrain in most cases.
-This will create a completely reproducible split so you can safely compare results from any run of #3.

- If any change is made to the engine.json, repeat #1-3

 # Setup

-Install Spark, PredictionIO v0.9.6 or greater, and the Universal Recommender v0.3.0 or greater.
+Install Spark, PredictionIO v0.11.0 or greater, and the Universal Recommender v0.7.3 or greater.
 Make sure `pio status` completes with no errors and the integration-test for the UR runs correctly.

  1. Install Python and check the version

  	`python --v`

- 	if the version is less than 2.7.9 upgrade to the most recent stable version of python using systems package management tools like `apt-get` for Ubuntu linux or `brew` for the Mac.
+ 	if the version is less than 2.7.9 upgrade to the most recent stable version of python using systems package management tools like `apt-get` for Ubuntu linux or `brew` for the macOS.
+This tool has not been tested with Python 3 so stick with Python 2.7

  2. Install Python libraries using the Python package manager found [here](https://pip.pypa.io/en/stable/installing/)